 - students have access to curriculum pathways and a broad range courses appropriate to their strengths, needs and aspirations

 - students are taught using a wide range of techniques and resources which promote deep learning and understanding

 - students and parents know and understand their end of key stage performance targets

 - students and parents know and understand their what they need to do to ensure students make strong progress towards their targets

 - teachers and teaching assistants understand how they can help every student in their care to progress along their personal Learning Journey.

-Click here to see our Learning and Teaching Framework.
+Click here to see our Learning, Teaching and Assessment Framework.

 Maiden Erlegh School is committed to supporting students in achieving their full academic potential and on-going assessment plays a vital role ensuring that happens.

 We regularly feedback this information to parents and students and the main ways of doing this are:

 Each Year Group in school receives an annual report made up of: 4-5 half termly data reports and 1 full report.
 The half termly data reports contain the student targets, a current attainment or predicted grade and an effort grade.
 The Full Reports also contain a teacher comment.
 The Learning Gateway also provides parents and students with information about attendance, behaviour and pastoral achievements as well as the timetable.
 Parents and students can access the Learning Gateway at any time to see this “live” data.